The new Volunteer Core curriculum will take effect fall 2022.

 - Global Citizenship – United States

 - Engaged Inquiries

 Some categories under the current curriculum and the new Vol Core curriculum may have the same name but different criteria.
-The same form may be used for both.

 All current General Education courses will need to re-apply for Volunteer Core designation if departments wish those courses to satisfy a Vol Core requirement.
 No course in the current general education curriculum will automatically carry over to the new Vol Core curriculum.